mariajop/materiales-front-end-j/guias/busqueda_de_soluciones.md

 [js check if a checkbox is checked](https://www.google.com/search?hl=en&q=js%20check%20if%20a%20checkbox%20is%20checked%20)

-–¡Espera! esta búsqueda no me sirve porque todos los resultados hablan de JQuery Pues nada, sin JQuery:
+¡Espera! esta búsqueda no me sirve porque todos los resultados hablan de JQuery Pues nada, sin JQuery:

 [js check if a checkbox is checked -jquery](https://www.google.com/search?hl=en&q=js%20check%20if%20a%20checkbox%20is%20checked%20-jquery)